Former Chiefs assistant coach Reid pleads guilty in crash

 ”I really regret what I did,” Reid said. ”I made a huge mistake.
 I apologize to the family.
 I didn’t mean to hurt anyone.”

-Tom Porto, an attorney representing Ariel’s family, said they opposed the plea deal.
+Tom Pardo, an attorney representing Ariel’s family, said they opposed the plea deal.

 A Kansas City police officer who arrived at the scene of the crash reported he could smell alcohol and that Reid’s eyes were bloodshot, according to court documents.
 Reid had a blood-alcohol level of 0.113 two hours after the crash, police said.
 The legal limit is 0.08.